 We are often taught gender pronouns early in life and it is easy to not think about them throughout the day as we get older.
 However, this gendered language has an impact on the lives of agender, gender queer, intersex, nonbinary, and trans people.

 In order to affirm each person’s gender identity, experiences, and their lives, it is important to ask and check in with others about their pronouns.
 This simple effort can make a profoundly positive difference in the experiences of safety, respect, and support for those who do not identify with the gender binary.

 There are many variants of gender inclusive pronouns that are commonly used among agender, gender queer, intersex, nonbinary, and trans people.
 Many of these pronouns may be words you have not seen or used before.
 Some common examples are:

 |Ze(zee)||Zir||Zir / Zirs||Zirself||“Ze walks zir dog.”|

 |They||Them||Their / Theirs||Themselves||“They walk their dog.”|

 |E/ey (ay)||Em||Eir (air) / Eirs||Emself / eirself||“Ey walks eir dog.”|

-Furthermore, some people prefer not to be referred to with pronouns and ask to only be reference by name only.
+Furthermore, some people do not want to be referred to with pronouns and ask to only be reference by name only.
 For example: “Bob is going to Bob’s house.
 I would like to go with Bob.”

 What makes pronouns important?